Date of the birth of Jesus: Dates based on the Star of Bethlehem

 Most scholars regard the Star of Bethlehem account to be a pious fiction, of literary and theological value, rather than historical.
 Nonetheless, attempts have been made to interpret it as an astronomical event, which might then help date Jesus' birth through the use of ancient astronomical records, or modern astronomical calculations.
 The first such attempt was made by Johannes Kepler who interpreted the account to describe a great conjunction.
-Other astronomical events have been considered, including a close planetary conjunction between Venus and Jupiter in 2 BC.
+Other astronomical events have been considered, including a close planetary conjunction between Venus and Jupiter in 2 BC or a comet in 5 BC.

 Date of Herod's death

 Most scholars concerning the date of Herod's death follow Emil Schürer's calculations published in 1896, which revised a traditional death date of 1 BC to 4 BC.
 Two of Herod's sons, Archelaus and Philip the Tetrarch, dated their rule from 4 BC, though Archelaus apparently held royal authority during Herod's lifetime.
 Philip's reign would last for 37 years, until his death in the traditionally accepted 20th year of Tiberius (AD 34), which implies his accession as 4 BC.

-In 1998, David Beyer published that the oldest Latin manuscripts of Josephus’s Antiquities have the death of Philip in the 22nd year of Tiberius (and not the 20th year, as shown in later editions of the Antiquities).
+In 1998, David Beyer published that the oldest Latin manuscripts of Josephus' Antiquities have the death of Philip in the 22nd year of Tiberius (and not the 20th year, as shown in later editions of the Antiquities).
 In the British Library, there is not a single manuscript prior to AD 1544 that has the traditionally accepted 20th year of Tiberius for the death of Philip.
 This evidence removes the main obstacle for a later date of 1 BC for the death of Herod.
-Beyer's arguments have been questioned by Raymond Jachowski, who argued that Beyer only used ill-attested Latin translations instead of the original Greek manuscripts, some of which date to the 13th and 11 centuries.
+Beyer's arguments have been questioned by Raymond Jachowski, who argued that Beyer only used ill-attested Latin translations instead of the original Greek manuscripts, some of which date to the 14th and 11th centuries.
 Nevertheless, other scholars support the traditional date of 1 BC for Herod's death, and argue that his heirs backdated their reigns to 4 or 3 BC to assert an overlapping with Herod's rule and bolster their own legitimacy, something that had already been done by a few rulers before them.